Unbiased inference for discretely observed hidden Markov model diffusions: Acknowledgments

 \section{Acknowledgments}

-JF, AJ, KL and MV have received support from the Academy of Finland (274740, 312605, 315619), as well as from the Institute for Mathematical Sciences, Singapore, during the 2018 programme `Bayesian Computation for High-Dimensional Statistical Models.'
-AJ has received support from the Singapore Ministry of Education (R-155-000-161-112) and KL from the University of Manchester (School of Mathematics).
-JF and KL have received support from The Alan Turing Institute.
+JF, AJ, KL and MV have received support from the Academy of Finland (grants 274740, 312605 and 315619) and from the Institute for Mathematical Sciences, Singapore (2018 programme `Bayesian Computation for High-Dimensional Statistical Models').
+NC and AJ have received support from KAUST baseline funding, JF and KL from The Alan Turing Institute, AJ from the Singapore Ministry of Education (R-155-000-161-112), and KL from the University of Manchester (School of Mathematics).
 This research made use of the Rocket High Performance Computing service at Newcastle University.
+We thank Paul Fearnhead, Santeri Karppinen, Anthony Lee and the anonymous referees for their many insightful remarks.